Specialization and Integral Closure: Specialization by generic elements of modules

-Let $R$ be a Noetherian ring and $E$ a finite $R$-module having a rank.
-Recall that $E$ is said to be of {\it linear type} if the natural map from the symmetric algebra $\S(E)$ onto the Rees algebra $\R(E)$ is an isomorphism, or equivalently, if $\S(E)$ is $R$--torsionfree.
+Let $R$ be a Noetherian ring and $E$ a finitely generated $R$--module having a rank.
+Recall that $E$ is said to be of {\it linear type} if the natural map from the symmetric algebra $\S(E)$ onto the Rees algebra $\R(E)$ is an isomorphism, or equivalently, if $\S(E)$ is $R$--torsion-free.